qbreader/packet-parser/README.md

 I wrote this program after running into issues with formatting requirements and lack of category support when using, [YAPP](https://github.com/alopezlago/YetAnotherPacketParser).
 YAPP is awesome and powers an awesome moderation tool, [MODAQ](https://www.quizbowlreader.com/demo.html).

+[^1]: The number 6 comes from the fact that the length of `x.json` is 6 characters long.
+Modify as you please for other extensions and use cases.
-[^1]: The amount of time it took to classify all of the test samples.
+[^2]: The amount of time it took to classify all of the test samples.